marnedo/parsimony_FFMA/handson_parsimony.md

 parachtes_5<-gap_as_state(parachtes, gap = "-", ambiguous = c("n","?"))
 ```

 Similarly, we can decide to score gaps as an alternative absence/presence character, following the simple coding method proposed by Simmons & Ochoterena.
 2000.
 We will. use the `ìps`package command `code.simple.gaps`.
-Note that the gapped positions are excluded from the matrix.
+Note that the gapped positions are excluded from the matrix, and therefore the new matrix would have a different number of characters

 ``` r